 On returning to school, the student must check with each teacher to determine whether additional work was assigned during the time missed.
 The student is expected to complete and turn in all work assignments within the allowable time frame (see Make Up of Missed Work Policy).
 Remember, class participation in performance-based classes and project learning activities are very difficult to make up after the fact.
-Extended absences due to vacation may impact grades.
+Extended absences due to vacation may impact grades, and families may be required to meet with the principal prior to departure.